Help! My academic vocabulary students just don’t get it that a substantial vocabulary is necessary for more than passing English proficiency exams!

 - Tell your other students to read books and internet articles that are connected to the jobs they WANT to have…not the jobs they currently have.
 This is a bit like dressing for the job you want.
 Learn the vocabulary for the job you want.
 Reading trade books, research journals, biographies of leading people in the field, or even related novels will help them get where they want to be in their chosen field.

-They’re still not buying it?
+Are they still not buying it?